glynternet/glynternet.github.io/_pages/routes.md

 ## Resources

 ### Websites
+* [Bifurkate](http://bifurkate.com/): Build custom maps of strava activities, with clickable links.
+Really good for finding old activities that you can't quite remember the names of but you can kind of remember the time range that you did it in.
 * [Routes CC](https://www.routes.cc/)
 * [UK National Cycle Network](https://osmaps.ordnancesurvey.co.uk/ncn)
-* [Bifurkate](http://bifurkate.com/): Build custom maps of strava activities, with clickable links.
-Really good for finding old activities that you can't quite remember the names of but you can kind of remember the time range that you did it in.
+* [Halfway Coffee](http://halfwaycoffee.com/) - Map of cyclist-friendly cafés around the UK.

 ### Event & event sites
 * [Audax UK](https://audax.uk/)